MarcGregi/unseen/README.md

-## React JS App that uses Facial Detection API
+## React App that uses facial recognition API to detect faces of images.

 ### App Snapshot 👇